5 Things You Can Do to Get Ahead at Work

 In some organizations, the company is willing to reimburse employees who take college courses whether they pertain to the industry or just lead to the completion of a college degree.
-When I worked for a bank many years ago they had a policy that for every banking class an employee successfully completed, they would get a small raise.
-One class at a time I was able to raise my own salary by attending class, opening a few books and reading some chapters on the legal aspects of my job.
+When I worked for a bank years ago their policy was that for every banking class a worker successfully completed, the employee would get a small weekly raise.
+One class at a time, I was able to raise my salary by attending class, opening a few books and reading information on the legal aspects of my job.

-"Educate yourself by communicating with those who can teach you the most."1
+"Educate yourself by communicating with those who can teach you the most."

 If a tuition reimbursement program is not available, seek out a higher paying job in your organization and volunteer for cross training.
 Offer to learn on your own time if necessary.
 People who are good at their job are often willing to share their secrets as to how it is done.
 Ask to become an apprentice to improve your skill level then offer to fill in during their breaks or vacations.
 When it comes time for them to retire or they get promoted, guess who will be next in line for that job.